shiflonium/theatlantic/readme.md

 **Installation Instructions**

+Make sure you have sqlite installed before proceeding

 1. Create a virtual environment using virtualenv (this is not mandatory but recommended)
     - `virtualenv -p python3 <virtualenv name>`